-The particularities of Belgium’s housing market make renting a house or apartment an attractive solution to many expats.
+The particularities of Belgium’s housing market make renting an attractive solution to many expats.
 This guide gives an overview of these peculiarities, explains tenants’ rights in Belgium, and offers tips on where to search for an apartment.

 Both rental and property prices are relatively low in Belgium, being closer to those in Poland than the UK.
-Around 28% of Belgium homes are rented, with 19% going through private landlords.
-On average, Belgians spend around 25% of their annual income on accommodation costs.
+Renting in Belgium is in line with the EU average, with around 28% of homes rented including many private rentals.
+On average, Belgians spend around 30% of their net salary on accommodation costs.

 People in Belgium use both the French and Dutch languages.
 Throughout this article, terms are given in both languages using the following format Français / Nederlands.

-This article provided by Belsquare Residence, a fully-serviced apartment building in the heart of Brussels, offers you key information regarding finding a house to rent in Belgium, your rental contract, and tenant rights in Belgium.
+This article provides key information regarding finding a house to rent in Belgium.

 In contrast to the majority of European countries, tenants in Belgium are responsible for most repairs to their property.
 Because of this, there is greater freedom to redecorate and improve the property, which means that many tenants find they have a similar level of satisfaction to owning a house or apartment, minus the mortgage.

 Rental contracts here are typically long-term and provide security, which encourages tenants to settle down.
 In contrast, the transaction costs are high when buying a property, typically between 20–25% of the purchase price.
 This means that although the average house price is relatively low in Belgium, especially compared to its neighbours of the Netherlands or France, it can take a long time to recover the transaction costs of buying a property.
 For this reason, it is usually not worth buying unless you plan to stay in the country for a longer time, typically five years or more.
 Find out more in Expatica’s guide to buying a home in Belgium.